Software Publishing Business License in Dubai

 Free zone status amplifies this advantage further.
 Businesses licensed at Dubai South operate within a regulatory environment designed for international trade, with streamlined customs procedures, reduced bureaucratic friction, and access to a growing ecosystem of technology-focused companies.
 For software publishers, this translates into faster market entry and a credible base from which to serve regional clients.

-What the Software Publishing Licence Covers
+What the Software Publishing License Covers

 Under the International Standard Industrial Classification (ISIC) framework, Activity Code 5820 covers the publishing of software in all forms.
 This includes the production and supply of ready-made, non-customised software such as operating systems, business and productivity applications, computer games, and other consumer or enterprise software titles.
-The licence also encompasses the provision of associated documentation and the online distribution of software products.
+The license also encompasses the provision of associated documentation and the online distribution of software products.

 It is worth noting that activities involving bespoke software development commissioned for a specific client, or the provision of managed IT services, fall under separate activity classifications.
-Where a business intends to combine software publishing with custom development or consultancy, additional activity codes may need to be included in the licence application.
+Where a business intends to combine software publishing with custom development or consultancy, additional activity codes may need to be included in the license application.
 Certain activities touching on telecommunications infrastructure or broadcasting may require supplementary approval from the relevant regulatory authority.

-Who This Licence Is Suited To
+Who This License Is Suited To

 Independent software vendors (ISVs) bringing packaged applications to market